ryannitz/.net-console-oop-test/README.md

 * Switching the vehicle array to an actual list.
 The instructions state to use a list, and implementing IComparable allows us to sort.

 * Looked through the recommended fixes and adjustments.
-Accepted some like "Make read-only", and ingored others like "Random random = new()"
+Accepted some, like: "Make read-only", and ingored others, like: "Random random = new()"

-* I left more inline comments than usual to explain things I wouldn't normally due etc.
+* I left more inline comments than usual to explain things I wouldn't normally do etc.

 ## Process: